 Perspectives by Process Selection & evaluation and license Response to vulnerabilities Maintenance and quality assurance Difficulty in selecting safe OSS Unable to decide whether to ask a partner to select an OSS.
-Balance between function (quality), safety, and reliability License violation by modification Unable to evaluate OSS licenses Inadequate vulnerability notification, and support Legacy devices and systems, and IoT devices Maintenance and quality assurance Abandonment of OSS that is no longer supported Difficult to identify product configuration (e.g. components, OSS) and vulnerabilities Cost-effectiveness (labor, cost) Inadequate vulnerability notification, means of application, and support Need for long term support Setting of indemnification and immunity in case of failure, etc. Response to disposal or termination of use Legacy devices and systems, and IoT devices Ensuring the OSS management and vulnerability systems within the entire supply chain Need for contractual clarification Variation in response capacity among companies Perspectives on Individual ability and education ✓ Lack of risk management by management ✓ Judgment and response criteria not in place. ✓ Dealing with people-dependency and community-dependency organization Organizational structure ✓ No internal system to support OSS utilization ✓ Unstable response to vulnerabilities Perspectives on community ✓ Community assessment ✓ Fostering internal awareness and understanding of activities ✓ Activation, increased ability to speak up (including overseas)
+Balance between function (quality), safety, and reliability License violation by modification Unable to evaluate OSS licenses Response to vulnerabilities Cost-effectiveness (labor, cost) Inadequate vulnerability notification, means of application, and support Legacy devices and systems, and IoT devices Maintenance and quality assurance Abandonment of OSS that is no longer supported Difficult to make operation and maintenance plans Need for long term support Setting of indemnification and immunity in case of failure, etc. Response to disposal or termination of use Difficult to coordinate comprehensively Trading practices not assuming OSS SBOM utilization too slow Variation in response capacity among companies Perspectives on Individual ability and education ✓ ✓ Lack of risk management by management ✓ ✓ Judgment and response criteria not in place. ✓ ✓ Dealing with people-dependency and community-dependency people and organization Organizational structure ✓ No internal system to support OSS utilization ✓ Unstable response to vulnerabilities Perspectives on community ✓ Community assessment ✓ Fostering internal awareness and understanding of activities ✓ Activation, increased ability to speak up (including overseas)